reuben-c-harrison/battlesnake/replit.md

 - `POST /end` - Called when game ends

 ### How It Works
 The Battlesnake game engine sends HTTP requests to your server.
 The snake logic in `main.py` processes game state and returns moves (up, down, left, right).
-The pathfinding system uses the A* algorithm with Manhattan distance heuristic to efficiently find optimal paths to food and other targets on the board.

 ## Running Locally
 The workflow "Battlesnake Server" is configured to start automatically.
 The server runs on port 5000 and can be accessed via the Replit webview.